-The Copts are the biggest Christian community in the Middle East and account for up to 10 per cent of Egypt’s 80 million population.
+The Copts are the biggest Christian community in the Middle East and account for up to 10 per cent of Egypt’s 80m population.

 No bombing claim

-There was no immediate claim of responsibility for the bombing, which came as nearly 1,000 faithful left al-Qiddissine church, located in Alexandria’s Sidi Bechr district.
+There was no immediate claim of responsibility for Saturday’s bombing, which came as nearly 1,000 faithful left al-Qiddissine church, located in Alexandria’s Sidi Bechr district.

 According to the Egyptian interior ministry, the car that exploded was parked in front of the church.

-After the blast occurred early on Saturday morning, enraged Christians emerging from the church fought with police and stormed a nearby mosque.
+After the blast occurred early on Saturday morning, enraged Christians emerging from al-Qiddissine church fought with police and stormed a nearby mosque.

 Al Jazeera’s Ayman Mohyeldin, reporting from the Egyptian capital Cairo, said that the car bomb probably involved sophisticated remote-control timer technology.